rlberry-py/rlberry/docs/basics/userguide/logging.md

 ## Writer
-To keep informations during and after the experiment, rlberry use a 'writer'.
+To keep information during and after the experiment, rlberry use a 'writer'.
 The writer is stored inside the [Agent](agent_page), and is updated in its fit() function.

 By default (with the [Agent interface](rlberry.agents.Agent)), the writer is [DefaultWriter](rlberry.utils.writers.DefaultWriter).

-To keep informations about the environment inside the writer, you can wrap the environment inside [WriterWrapper](rlberry.wrappers.WriterWrapper).
+You can add information about the environment's `reward` and `action` with the optional parameter `writer_extra` during the agent initialization.

 To get the data, saved during an experiment, in a Pandas DataFrame, you can use [plot_writer_data](rlberry.manager.plot_writer_data) on the [ExperimentManager](rlberry.manager.ExperimentManager) (or a list of them).
 Example [here](../../auto_examples/demo_bandits/plot_mirror_bandit).